AsthaAi/demo/shopping/DOCUMENTATION.md

 - "PayPal API error": Check credentials and API status
 - "Payment capture failed": Verify order status and amount
 - "Transaction verification failed": Check PayPal sandbox logs
+- "Order status is CREATED, not APPROVED": Order needs to be approved before capture
+- "422 Client Error: Unprocessable Entity": Order is not in the correct state for capture

 ## Contributing